theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-table.md

 <span  style="border-width:2px; border-style: solid;border-color:  rgb(255, 182, 91);font-family:monospace; padding:2px 4px;">no-data-text</span>
 </small>

-the text which can be showed when there is no data in table. string
+Defines the text that will be displayed when there is no data. string
 <br><br>